Xilinx/Embedded-Design-Tutorials/ZynqMPSoC-EDT/docs/7-system-design-examples.md

  >
  >*See the example eglfbdev application (based on fdev) that is available in the [Design Files for
- This Tutorial](#design-files-for-this-tutorial).
+ This Tutorial](2-getting-started.md#design-files-for-this-tutorial).
 For more information, see the Xilinx Answer [68821](https://www.xilinx.com/cgi-bin/docs/ndoc?t=answers%3Bd%3D68821.html).*